Bryce Allan: Provincial career

 He played for Glasgow District in their inter-city match against Edinburgh District on 4 December 1880.

 He played for West of Scotland District in their match against East of Scotland District on 5 February 1881.

 International career

 He was capped for Scotland just the once, in 1881, against Ireland.

 Business career

 He became a merchant and shipowner, along with his brothers Henry Allan and Richard Gilkinson Allan.
 They ran the Clyde firm, the Allan Line Steamship Company; founded by their grandfather Alexander Allan.

 In 1905, he took a lease of the North Bute shootings.

-The value of Allan's estate when he died was £224,358 pounds, 3 shillings and 10 pence.
+The value of Allan's estate when he died was £224,358, 3 shillings and 10 pence.

 Family

 He was born to James Allan (1808-1880) and Eleanor Blair Gilkinson (1822-1868), one of 8 children.
 He married Anne Smiley Clark in 1886.
 They had 2 children; Annie Clark (Nita) Allan and James Bryce Allan.